wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 6. Finding the shortcode (admin view)

 == Changelog ==
+= 4.1.1 =
+* SAFE UPDATE: from 3.0 or higher
+* Fixed unwanted shortcode title output

 = 4.1 =
 * SAFE UPDATE: from 3.0 or higher
 * Added support for custom buttons (Paypal, Stripe etc…)